Should I Become a Fashion Designer? Your Questions Answered

 What Skills Do I Need to Succeed?

-- Technical Skills: Proficiency in sketching (by hand or software like Adobe Illustrator) and sewing is crucial.
+• Technical Skills: Proficiency in sketching (by hand or software like Adobe Illustrator) and sewing is crucial.
 Understanding patternmaking and fabric behavior is non-negotiable.

-If you’re sketching outfits in your free time or obsessing over fabric swatches, you’re already building these skills.
+If you're already sketching outfits in your free time or obsessing over fabric swatches, you're building these skills.
 But ask yourself: Are you ready to learn the business side too?

 What Are the Pros and Cons?